Puppy teeth problems

 From an early age, we want to start teaching our puppies good habits.
 We also as owners need to develop good habits!

 The very best thing we can do to maintain good dental health in our dogs is to brush their teeth.
 This needn’t be a difficult job, or an upsetting fight that happens every evening (yes you should brush once a day!).
 If we institute a routine and get the puppy used to having its teeth brushed daily from a young age, everyone involved gets used to the idea quickly.
 Start with getting the pup used to having your fingers poke around in its mouth, up and under the lips and cheeks.
 After a few days of this, move onto a finger toothbrush.
 These should be available at your vet, along with some Pet safe toothpaste.
 Apart from tablets, everything we put in a pup’s mouth is swallowed, so adult human toothpaste, which must be spat out, is not healthy for dogs.
 Once the pup is used to daily brushing with a finger toothbrush, add some of the pet friendly toothpaste and continue!
 The biggest tip for those wanting to keep their pets mouth as healthy as possible – Don’t open their mouth.
-I even recommend gently holding the mouth closed whilst your finger (with a toothbrush on it) gently in a back and forth motion cleans the teeth under the lips and cheek.
+I even recommend gently holding the mouth closed whilst your finger (with a toothbrush on it) gently moves in a back and forth motion, cleaning the teeth under the lips and cheek.